avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-31-1-setup-your-pi.md

 2. Plug in the USB microphone and 3.5mm earbuds.
 4. Connect the keyboard and mouse to the USB ports.
 5. Connect your monitor using the HDMI port.

-6. Connect the Ethernet Cable.
+AVST-ClosePiSetup.jpg

 {:.steps}
 ### Booting Your Pi

 1. Plug in the power supply to the micro USB connector on the Pi.
 You should see a loading screen go through some startup steps before booting to desktop - if you run into any errors, request a new SD micro card to boot the OS from.
+2. Connect to wifi by clicking on the connectivity icon in the top right of the tool bar (next to the speaker icon).
-2. Open a web browser by clicking on the globe icon in the top left toolbar.
+3. Open a web browser by clicking on the globe icon in the top left toolbar.

 {:.verify}
 ### Checkpoint 1